Categories

 2026 Machinery List for Mineral Water Plant: Technical Specs & Compliance Guide

-Last Updated: March 2026
+Last Updated: May 2026

 Starting a bottled water business in 2026 requires more than just buying equipment; it requires a setup that meets the latest FSSAI “High-Risk” food category standards and automation .
 Whether you are setting up a 2000 LPH or a 5000 LPH plant, your machinery must be selected based on source water quality (TDS levels) and desired automation levels to ensure long-term ROI.

-The 4 Essential Machinery Groups for Compliance
+The 4 Essential Machinery Groups for Compliance3

 To ensure your plant meets the 2026 FSSAI “High-Risk” category requirements, the machinery is divided into these four functional blocks: